Nasdanika/core/graph/readme.md

 Alternatively, an endpoint may be of different type than the handler it passes invocations to.
 For example:

-* Endpoint methods may return ${javadoc/java.util.concurrent.Future Futures} ${javadoc/java.util.concurrent.CompletableFuture Completable Futures} of counterpart handler methods - when an endpoint method is invoked it would invoke handler's method asynchronously.
+* Endpoint methods may return ${javadoc/java.util.concurrent.Future Futures} or ${javadoc/java.util.concurrent.CompletableFuture Completable Futures} of counterpart handler methods - when an endpoint method is invoked it would invoke handler's method asynchronously.
 * Endpoint methods may take different parameters.
 E.g. an endpoint method can take ${javadoc/java.io.InputStream InputStream}, save it to some storage and pass a URL to the handler method.

 Processors can also interact by looking up other processors in the processor registry as explained below.